 - Your product or service offerings and their value

 - Your target audience, optimally turned into Personas, defining their motivations

 - Your competitive landscape, and how you differentiate yourself

 - Your brand architecture, especially if you have multiple brands or confusing offerings

 - Your positioning, uncovering your unique value proposition(s) and authentic brand attributes

 - A Brand Concept, revealing the inner essence of your brand, and a guiding light for ongoing branding and marketing efforts

 We’ve refined and codified our Brand Strategy process to be a leading focus of our client projects.
 Our Brand Strategy projects are a linear process, and always the first phase in any branding work that we produce.
 I’m not exaggerating when I say this work is critical to your ongoing success in achieving your marketing goals.

-Successful brands are value-true, carried forward by stakeholders and align perfectly with the products and services for the audience they serve.
+Successful brands are value-true, carried forward by stakeholders, and align perfectly with the products and services of the audience they serve.